starslavhardbass/StarDonk/README.md

 `Documents\StarDonk\Presets`

+You can create folders inside the preset directory and sort your donks however you want.

 ## Building from source

 StarDonk is written in C++ using JUCE.

+You will need JUCE and Visual Studio.

-Open `StarDonk.jucer`, generate the Visual Studio project, and build:
+Open `StarDonk.jucer`, generate the Visual Studio project, and build the VST3 target using:

 `Release x64`